Pavan-Parker/codeCitadel/notes/Real-Time-Bluetooth-Networks-ShapeTheWorld.md

 ![stack](https://courses.edx.org/assets/courseware/v1/b91bac073abc6ebc86b48d3aaebe5eb9/asset-v1:UTAustinX+UT.RTBN.12.01x+3T2019+type@asset+block/Fig01_09_stack.jpg)

 Stack grows from low to high address in RAM.
-> Arm Cortex-M Architecture has 32-bit alignment
+> Arm Cortex-M Architecture has 32-bit `word alignment` for stack access.
+Which means the last 2 bits of the SP is always set to 0.
+To push an element, we should the decrement the SP by 4 and store the data there. likewise for pop.